Single Phase Induction Motor

-The difference in this motor is the stator as it consists of salient poles with an exciting coil.
-We wrapped each pole by a shading coil so we call it the shaded pole.
+This motor’s difference is the stator, as it consists of salient poles with an exciting coil.
+We wrapped each pole by a shading coil, so we call it the shaded pole.

-Types of single phase induction motor aren’t new to your ears.
-When we talk about induction motor we illustrated that the single-phase motor can be classified into many types.
+Types of single-phase induction motors aren’t new to your ears.
+When we talk about induction motors, we illustrated that the single-phase motor could be classified into many types.

-The phase difference will make the rotor generates a starting torque and the motor starts to rotate.
+The phase difference will make the rotor generate a starting torque, and the motor will start to rotate.

-That’s the theory that leads us to the types of single-phase induction motor.
+That’s the theory that leads us to the types of single-phase induction motors.

 According to that; we classify the single-phase motor upon the additional means used to make it self-starting to: